sughrahakim/lc-wikidata/_episodes/01-introduction.md

 ## 1.1 Intro interface ##
 - What is Wikidata?
-  - Wikidatas own description says:
+  - Wikidata's own description says:
   "Wikidata is a free and open knowledge base that can be read and edited by both humans and machines."
   - Let's try this out in the next section of this lesson and see if we as humans can simply read the data on Wikidata:
 - Explore a Wikidata Item page: